TRINTELLIX® (vortioxetine) is indicated for the treatment of Major Depressive Disorder (MDD) in adults.

 For more information, visit our Dosing page, or see Full Prescribing Information.

-The recommended starting dose of TRINTELLIX is 10 mg administered orally once daily without regard to meals.1 Dosage can then be titrated to 20 mg/day, as tolerated.
-The efficacy and safety of doses above 20 mg/day have not been evaluated in controlled clinical trials.
-A dose decrease down to 5 mg/day may be considered for patients who do not tolerate higher doses.
+• The recommended starting dose is 10 mg administered orally once daily without regard to meals.
+Dosage should then be increased to 20 mg/day, as tolerated.

-Prior to initiating treatment with TRINTELLIX, screen patients for personal or family history of bipolar disorder, mania, or hypomania.1
+• Prior to initiating treatment with TRINTELLIX, screen patients for personal or family history of bipolar disorder, mania or hypomania¹

-In placebo-controlled trials, some patients taking more than 10 mg/day experienced transient adverse reactions such as headache and muscle tension following abrupt discontinuation.1
+• In placebo-controlled trials, some patients taking more than 10 mg/day experienced transient adverse reactions such as headache and muscle tension following abrupt discontinuation¹

 For more information, visit our Dosing page, or see Full Prescribing Information.